-The M.S. in Textile Engineering requires the successful completion of 36 credits.
+The MS in Engineering requires the successful completion of 30 credits.

 Most full-time students complete the requirements in two academic years.

-Students in the M.S. in Textile Engineering program choose nine courses from the selection below after consultation with their graduate advisor.
+Students in the MS in Engineering program with a textile engineering concentration choose nine courses from the selection below after consultation with their graduate advisor.